elijaharita/voxeldefense/readme.md

   - takes a physical device
   - contain the pipeline and scene rendering information
   - expose functions for the render instance responsibilities

+## Current TODO
+1. Create and allow setting of viewport information